polterguy/magic.data.common/README.md

 Notice, even though we use _"limit"_ and _"offset"_ - The correct syntax will be applied for your database type, depending upon which database type you're using - Implying for Microsoft SQL Server, it will inject MS SQL dialect, and not MySQL dialect.
-But the syntax for your lambda object still remains the same, making it simpler to create SQL syntax valid for your specific database type.
+But the syntax for your lambda object still remains the same, making it simpler to create SQL dialect valid for your specific database type.

 ```
 sql.read